-Probably the most common cause for spots on your cheeks, though, is due to the spread of bacteria from your hands, your phone, and your pillowcases.
+Probably the most common cause for spots on cheeks, though, is due to the spread of bacteria from your hands, your phone, and your pillowcases.
 So, purchase some hand sanitiser to take in your bag, wash your pillowcases weekly, clean your phone screen (carefully…no water damage please) and do not ever touch your face.
 We mean it.

 What do spots around your eyes mean?

 Eyes, like ears, are linked to the kidneys, so dehydration is most likely the reason why you have blemishes in this area.
 Similarly, dark circles, though mostly hereditary, are worsened by not drinking enough water.

 Spots on your nose will most likely flare up if you have high blood pressure.
 Also, if you’re using comedogenic makeup products they will often clog your pores and make you break out in this area.

 What do spots on your jawline and spots on your chin mean?